 “How cruel of you,” Eftychia sighed.

-Gareth had been about to cross through the gate onto the bridge, but he jumped when Leandros called his name.
-His eyes cast around for a moment before they spotted Leandros on the ground.
+When Leandros noticed him, Gareth had been about to cross through the gate onto the bridge.
+The man jumped when Leandros called his name and cast his gaze around for a moment before he spotted Leandros on the ground.

 “Mr. Nochdvor, what luck!
-I was just looking for you—oh, I’m terribly sorry.
+I was just looking for you—oh, I’m terribly sorry, madam.
 I didn’t mean to interrupt.”

 Leandros pushed himself up off the ground.
 “Nonsense; don’t think of it.
 Gareth, meet Eftychia Jones, the final member of our team.”

-“Yes, I’m afraid.
-You see…” Gareth trailed off, then glanced at Eftychia.
+“Well, yes.
+I’m afraid that…that is to say…” Gareth trailed off, then glanced at Eftychia.
 “Might we speak privately?”

-With a hand on Gareth’s shoulder, Leandros led him past the gate and onto the bridge and away from the crowd.
-“What is it?”
+With a hand on Gareth’s shoulder, Leandros led him past the gate and onto the bridge, away from the crowd and away from their teammate.
+“What’s the matter?”

+Gareth drew a deep breath.
 “Last night, I overheard something terrible.
 I feel it’s my duty to warn you, relation to the other parties be damned.
-I was eavesdropping.
-I shouldn’t have been, but I couldn’t resist, and, well…it was my sister, Mr. Nochdvor.
-She, ah…”
+I hope that you won’t think less of me for the confession, but I admit that I was eavesdropping.
+I shouldn’t have been, but I couldn’t resist, and well…it was my sister, Mr. Nochdvor.
+And Magistrate Biro.
+They, ah…”

 “Atiuh’s name, man, out with it!”